Aryabhata: Approximation of π

 It is speculated that Aryabhata used the word āsanna (approaching), to mean that not only is this an approximation but that the value is incommensurable (or irrational).
-If this is true, it is quite a sophisticated insight because the irrationality of pi (π) was proved in Europe only in 1761 by Lambert.
+If this is correct, it is quite a sophisticated insight, because the irrationality of pi (π) was proved in Europe only in 1761 by Lambert.

 After Aryabhatiya was translated into Arabic (c.
-820 CE) this approximation was mentioned in Al-Khwarizmi's book on algebra.
+820 CE), this approximation was mentioned in Al-Khwarizmi's book on algebra.